Want to jump straight to the answer?

 • Execution: Break-retest + RSI divergence; take profits at prior swing or 2.0R.

-SG Checklist & Payout Rails
+SG Checklist & Rails

-• Drawdown logic: Equity/balance; static/trailing; intraday/EOD.
+• Drawdown logic: Equity/balance; static/trailing; intraday/EOD—match to your style.

 • All-in cost: Evaluation + resets + platform/data + payout + FX.

-Shortlist & Quick Picks (SG)
+Shortlist & Quick Picks (Singapore-Friendly)

 Best Prop Trading Firms in Singapore